dkaravaev/neural-planes/README.md

 2. Army aeroplanes (3 types)
 3. Civil aeroplanes (3 types)

-Each of these objects was represented on the image with different backgrounds, wich representing different weather condidtions.
+Each of these objects was represented on the image with different backgrounds, which representing different weather condidtions.

-For solving this problem of was using modified and deeply simplified version of [YOLO](https://arxiv.org/abs/1506.02640) architecture.
+For solving this problem i was using modified and deeply simplified version of [YOLO](https://arxiv.org/abs/1506.02640) architecture.

 ## Some results